sfigg/commercialization-public/manufacture/iot/create-packages.md

 </identity>
 ```

 If you run the package generator (pkggen.exe) against this empty package definition file, it creates an empty package file (*.cab).
+This requires the [Windows Assessment and Deployment Kit for Windows 10, version 1709](https://go.microsoft.com/fwlink/?linkid=859206).

 ```
 c:\oemsample>pkggen myPackage.wm.xml /universalbsp